ArceLopera/ArceLopera.github.io/_pages/about.md

-His interdisciplinary research team regularly comprises a mix of undergraduates and graduate students, and he supervises students from the Telecommunication Engineering, the Software System Engineering and the Interactive Media Design program.
+His interdisciplinary research team regularly comprises a mix of undergraduates and graduate students, and he supervises students from the Telecommunication Engineering, the Software System Engineering, and the Interactive Media Design program.
 </div>